Kimberly Dam Logo

 Whereas questioning it… risks disruption.

-At the same time, many women I speak with don’t need to be convinced that something is off.
-They feel it immediately.
-They see the gaps in integrity, and do often name them out loud.
+At the same time, many women I speak with are ready to move.
+They don’t need to be convinced that something is off.
+They clock it immediately.
+They see the gaps in integrity, do often name them out loud, and begin to reorganize.
 But sadly, women are also conditioned to make men comfortable.
 So their dissonance gets lost in a sea of performance.

-And so they must weigh whether it’s worth the friction to say something — or whether it’s easier, safer, or more strategic to adapt.
+And being more biologically vulnerable, they must weigh whether it’s worth the friction to say something — or whether it’s easier, safer, or more strategic to adapt.
 It's been proven for thousands of years to be the latter.

-We live in a world where many systems are still shaped and maintained through male leadership and influence, thus creating the most obvious elephant in the room but one most men don't dare to whisper...
+Thus creating the most obvious elephant in the room but one most men don't dare to contemplate...

 Not out of malice — but out of habit.
 Or practicality.
-Comfort.
+Comfort (aka benefit).
 Or even peace.

 It’s about participation.